 Family, Tokyo

 I am a frequent visitor to Tokyo, having visited the city at least once every year for the past 8 years.
 I thought I knew the city fairly well.
-But, since my toddler came into the picture, I have had the opportunity of seeing the city in a completely different light and I realized there is so much more to the city to discover!
+But, since my toddler came into the picture, I have seen the city in a completely different light and realized there is so much more to the city to discover!

 Tokyo with Kids - Tokyo Bus and Train Museum